curl/curl/docs/libcurl/opts/CURLOPT_DISALLOW_USERNAME_IN_URL.md

 # DEFAULT

-0 (disabled) - user names are allowed by default.
+0 (disabled) - usernames are allowed by default.

 # PROTOCOLS